ScorexFoundation/sigmastate-interpreter/docs/ErgoSerialization2.md

 ﻿# Ergo serialization format specification

 ## Goal and structure
-The goal of this paper is to summarize and formalize the serialization procedure of the ``ErgoTree`` object.
+The goal of this paper is to summarize and formalize the serialization procedure of the ``ErgoTree`` and depended objects.
 During the serialization objects of different types appear.
-All the type kinds can be considered separately and therefore the document contains correspondent sections  dedicated to particular kinds.
+All the type kinds can be considered separately and therefore the document contains correspondent sections  dedicated to the particular kinds.
 Further in each section for each type (or serialization case) the particular format is given.

-It can be a case when serializing compound object that it contains structures of undetermined length.
-So we need the specification format which support this case.

 ## Format
 We use the following format to describe a particular serialization case: